9.1. Classes And Objects

 Operations

 Operations represent the services an object can provide to an object-oriented program.
 Operations correspond to member functions in a C++ program.
 Recall that C++ is a hybrid language, meaning it supports "regular" functions unrelated to classes and functions that are part of a class.
 Fortunately, everything we have learned about functions applies to member functions: they have a header (the return value type, the function name, and the argument list) and a body.
-Of course, member functions also have properties related to object orientation that we will discover in this chapter.
+Of course, member functions also have properties related to object orientation, which we will discover in this chapter.

 Classes can define four kinds of operations (or functions in C++)